 Moses wrote the Pentateuch to prepare Israel for faithful service to God in the conquest and settlement of the Promised Land.

 In application to our faith, and in the larger picture of Scripture, the Pentateuch illustrates the partial fulfillment of God’s promises to Abraham.

 Considered the cornerstone for the rest of Scripture, the books of The Law are foundational because they:

 - Lay the foundation for our understanding of who God is.

-- And teach us how we should behave toward him and in society.
+- And offer much useful teaching on how we should behave toward God and in society.